symbolism of flowers

 -5-15 C - The Middle Ages - Christianity devotion and association with the purity of the virgin Mary (Christianity, crusades, & black death)

--1700 - China rose came to Europe wild rose becomes cultivated and changes from the "old rose" to the "modern rose"
+-1700 - China rose came to Europe - The wild rose becomes cultivated and changes from the "old rose" to the "modern rose"

-LOCAL - Portland is the city of Rose - test garden set up to protect the roses from WWI
+LOCAL - Portland is the city of Rose - test garden set up to protect the roses from WWI.
+The original rose garden is 2 blocks north of the cascade campus at the peninsula rose garden!

 MEDICINE: